clojure/homebrew-tools/README.md

 Versioned formulas are named `clojure@some.version` (homebrew convention).

-Note that you cannot install both the stable or dev version AND a specific named version - these will conflict.
+Note that you cannot install both the stable version AND a specific named version - these will conflict.
 You must `brew uninstall clojure` first before installing a specific version.
 There are various cases where you may still have uninstalled but linked versions - in those cases `brew` will give you a helpful message telling you what to do.

 To install or uninstall a versioned Clojure CLI from the Clojure tap: